Altinn/altinn-studio-docs/content/app/development/ux/components/listComponent/_index.en.md

 The list component is populated with dynamic data.
 The data is defined in a seperate file which implements the interface `IDataListProvider`.
 This works similar to code lists/options.
 The field `dataListId` defines which data list the component refers to.
 The dynamic data lists kan be either open or secured.
+After you have written your implementation of `IDataListProvider` you have to register is as a service inside `RegisterCustomAppServices` in  `Program.cs`
 Here is one example of a class that implements the interface `IDataListProvider`

 ```csharp